 How to treat poison ivy, oak and sumac

 - Wash the area well with soap and warm water.

 - If a rash or sores develop, put a mixture of baking soda and water or an oatmeal-product (such as Aveeno®) on the skin.
 You may also use an anti-itch product (such as calamine, Caladryl®, Solarcaine®, Eucerin® or Aveeno® anti-itch cream).

-- Wash all clothing — including shoes — worn by your child at the time of the infection and clean any toys or items that were with him.
+- Wash all clothing — including shoes — worn by your child at the time of the infection and clean any toys or items that were with her.

-If the poison ivy allergy does not get better, affects your child's face or a large part of his body, make a clinic appointment.
+If the poison ivy allergy does not get better, affects your child's face or a large part of her body, make a clinic appointment.